Parallax-Advanced-Research/ITM/Running-TAD.md

 `python tad.py test-local soar data/mvp/test/soar.json -kdma mission=1 denial=2 --verbose`

-which will output soar_results.json to the local directory
+which will output soar_results_aligned.json to the local directory

-These can be further tweaked with additional options provided by the CLI. e.g., -variant will let you set the ADM to aligned, baseline, or misaligned
+These can be further tweaked with additional options provided by the CLI. e.g.,

+* -variant will let you set the ADM to aligned, baseline, or misaligned
+* --batch will tell TAD to use the Batched output style

 ## Running TAD with TA3's API